Brussels Privacy Symposium 2023

 Anna Buchta

-Head of Unit Policy and Consultation, European Data Protection Supervisor (EDPS)
+Head of Policy & Consultation Unit, European Data Protection Supervisor (EDPS)

 Gianclaudio Malgieri